Winter Tire FAQs

 What Is The Difference Between Winter Tires and Snow Tires?

-The phrases "winter tire" and "snow tire" are often used interchangeably.
-These tires are engineered to perform better than all-season and summer tires in all winter conditions, not just snow and ice.
+The terms "winter tire" and "snow tire" are often used interchangeably, though these days, "winter tires" is the most apt description.
+These tires are engineered to perform better than all-season and summer tires in all winter conditions, not just snow and ice, and any tire being sold as a winter tire must meet certain requirements to carry that name.
 All-season and summer tires begin to lose traction as the temperatures drop.
-This means that at 45 degrees and below, winter tires offer better traction that allow for safer braking and accelerating.
+This means that at 45 degrees and below, winter tires offer better traction that allows for safer braking and accelerating.

 Do I Really Need Winter Tires?